VCityTeam/UD-Viz/packages/game_browser/Readme.md

 [![NPM package version](https://badgen.net/npm/v/@ud-viz/game_browser)](https://npmjs.com/package/@ud-viz/game_browser)

 Game library interpretable in a browser environment based on itowns.
-Before to start you should start with [@ud-viz/game_shared](../game_shared/Readme.md).
+Before to start you should read [@ud-viz/game_shared](../game_shared/Readme.md).

 There is two `Context` in @ud-viz/game_xxx, one is in `@ud-viz/game_shared` let's call it GameContext and the other is in `@ud-viz/game_browser` let's call it ExternalContext.